krunch3r76/entropythief/README.md

 stop                  # stop/exit
 ```

-try: **note the following could take awhile to complete but depending on network conditions but bytes are asynchronously chunked so it is not a hard wait; remember, you may want to follow along by invoking tail -f stderr.**
+try: **note the following could take awhile to complete depending on network conditions but bytes are asynchronously chunked so it is not a hard wait; remember, you may want to follow along by invoking tail -f stderr.**
 ```
 pause
 set maxworkers=13 across 13 workers